TV and Internet Providers Archives

 Staying connected can help you integrate into your new life abroad.
-To help you get set up, here are some expat-friendly TV and internet providers in Italy:
+To help you get set up, here are some expat-friendly TV and internet providers in Japan:

-Disney+ is an on-demand video subscription service operating internationally.
-The platform offers a range of Disney movies and TV series, from the Star Wars saga to classics for the whole family.
-So, bring the magic of Disney into your home by signing up for Disney+.
+GTN Mobile is an international-friendly Japanese telecommunications company.
+Offering services to over 80,000 expats in Japan, GTN specializes in mobile internet but also offers prepard data SIM cards and Wi-Fi plans for your home.
+To sign your SIM contract today, visit GTN Mobile.

+au HIKARI is a broadband service with branches providing expat-friendly services across Japan.
+Offering a range of services including internet connection, telephone services, TV broadcasts, and on-demand video service, they are your one-stop shop for getting online in Japan.
+Contact au HIKARI today.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing